 School success is important, but it isn't everything.
 Do your best, but don't consider it the measure of your worth as a person.
 Do your best, but don't get caught up in comparing yourself to others or trying to be perfect.

-Listen to your teachers when they are talking -- and actually take notes on what they are saying.
+Fourth, listen to your teachers when they are talking -- and actually take notes on what they are saying.
 In high school, teachers are often giving you the answers to test questions.
 They are almost always telling you what your assignment needs to contain.
 Why wouldn't you listen?
 Peer pressure to seem cool?

-Take notes on things you don't know -- not on everything the teacher says.
+Fifth, take notes on things you don't know -- not on everything the teacher says.
 Do take notes, however, even if it isn't cool.
 You can take a lot fewer notes if you have already read the material.

 Take courses that you will learn from -- not just ones that will increase your GPA.
 Eventually, you will be smarter as a result and the grades will come naturally.
 When you become a professional, the knowledge gained by doing this will make you much more effective and successful.

 Try to really understand the material -- not just get a good grade.
 See how it can be applied.
 Test "what if".
 Play with various cases and limits to see what happens.
 Ask how it might apply to a situation or problem in the career you are interested in.
 This is especially important with basics courses that form the foundation for advanced courses in the same subject.
 It is even more important if you plan a career in an area.
 I graduated with some high grades in certain subjects because I knew how to take tests and turned in all of my work.
 I didn't really understand the material, however, and found myself unable to complete project work in the "real world" after graduation!!!

-Try to go to an economical undergraduate college unless your parents just have so much money they don't know what to do with it.
+Return on Investment: Try to go to an economical undergraduate college unless your parents just have so much money they don't know what to do with it.
 Exceptions would be going to Harvard, Stanford, Yale or MIT.
 Make a deal with your parents to pay for grad school instead of paying big bucks for undergrad.

-If you aren't getting college money from your parents, use student loans but live frugally and go to an economical college.
+Loans and debt: If you aren't getting college money from your parents, use student loans but live frugally and go to an economical college.
 If you have to be self-sufficient, make sure you are getting a degree in something that will lead to good employment.
-You can find careers that are at the intersection of your talents, your interests, and what someone will pay you for -- if you think about it creatively and and are willing to consider them "starter" opportunities.
+You can find careers that are at the intersection of your talents, your interests, and what someone will pay you for -- if you think about it creatively and are willing to consider them "starter" opportunities.